 Kali has volunteered with HATS since June 2018.
-Kali is an animal behaviorist who first started walking dogs and then our Running Buddies program.
+Kali is an animal behaviorist who first started walking dogs and then joined our Running Buddies program.
 She volunteers her time with our animals to work on their manners and skills needed to succeed in a home environment.
-She can often be found working with our residents on their tricks and manners!
+She can often be found in the dog yard working with our residents on their basic commands.

 What's your favorite part about working with HATS?

 My favorite part about working with HATS is seeing the dogs that may be overlooked due to behavioral problems blossom into wonderful dogs that anyone would love to have.
 I love that HATS is willing to try to correct problem behavior and work with the dogs to help them be their best selves.
 The entire staff cares about the welfare of the dogs and want what's best for them.
 This makes my work as an animal behaviorist easier because when they help adopters realize the importance of training they can realize they are no bad dogs, just dogs that may need a little help.
 They help adopters pick dogs that are right for their lifestyle rather than just based on appearances and that's so important!
 Adopters that realize asking for help doesn't mean they failed means we can keep more dogs in their homes with their families.

 What would you tell someone who isn't involved, but would like to be?